defplex/Tio-EDC/README.md

 3D
 --
-Houses all your 3D printer files for anything that could be use to print.
+Houses all your 3D printer files for anything that could be useful to print.
 A printer file for a master key for certain locks is included here by default.

 ADIO